-He is as unique and different as someone who uses their full name when they introduces themselves.
-Meets David Andrew Wiebe, not just David.
+He is as unique and different.
+He says he is a sensitive creative.
+Someone who uses their full name when they introduce themselves.
+His Meets David Andrew Wiebe, not just David or Dave.

-While in school he went through a culture shock.
-At times he would feel out-of-place but learned to adapt quickly to the Japanese way of life’.
+While attending school is Japan he went through a culture shock.
+At times, he felt out-of-place but learned to adapt quickly to the ‘Japanese way of life’.

 I would say this was his first introduction to learning how to play music.

 Death of His Father

 While still in Japan, at the age of 13, David’s dad passed away.
 This was devastating for the family.

 I believe this one event helped shape David Andrew Wiebe to become the man he is today.
 Like anyone who has experiences the death of a mother or father, this was a major impact on your life.